Mathematical semantics of intuitionistic logic: Topology, translations and principles

-Thus (RO) asserts precisely that the problem $\exists x\,\rho(x)$ is decidable whenever $\rho(x)$ is.
-In particular, (RO) is satisfied in spaces where arbitrary union of clopen sets is clopen.
+\metameta From the latter form of (RO) it is clear that its admissibility amounts to the assertion that if $\fm\rho(\tr x)$ is decidable, then so is $\exists \tr x\,\fm\rho(\tr x)$.
+Also, (RO) is valid in those spaces where arbitrary union of clopen sets is clopen.
 These include all Alexandroff spaces and all connected spaces.
 In particular, Tarski models in Euclidean spaces satisfy (RO), and so intuitionistic logic is not strongly complete with respect to this class of models.
+On the other hand, (RO) is not valid in a Tarski model in the subset $[-1,0]\cup\{\frac1n\mid n\in\N\}$ of the real line, where (SMR) is valid; indeed, in this space, a union of clopen sets is regular open, but generally not clopen.

-The symmetric assertion, that $\forall x\rho(x)$ is decidable whenever $\rho(x)$ is, can be called the {\it Weak Rule of Omniscience}:
+\formulas The symmetric assertion, that $\forall\tr x\,\rho(\tr x)$ is decidable whenever $\rho(\tr x)$ is, amounts to the admissibility of what can be called the {\it Weak Rule of Omniscience}:

-because it follows from (RO) by (\ref{quantifiers2}).
-Also, (WRO) together with (IMP) obviously imply (RO).
-Thus in fact
+because it follows from (RO) by (\ref{quantifiers2}). \metameta The converse implication fails by considering the Tarski model in $\N_+$, where (RO) is not valid (indeed, already (SMR) is not valid), but (WRO) is valid, since the only open set of $\N_+$ that is not clopen is $\N$, but it is neither the interior of any larger set nor the intersection of any family of clopen sets.
+On the other hand, (WRO) together with (SMR) obviously entail (RO).
+Thus in fact (RO) is equivalent to the meta-conjunction of (WRO) and (SMR):

-When $x$ ranges over $\N$, the three principles can be recast under the BHK interpretation in terms of the Cantor set $2^\N$ of all functions $\N\to\{0,1\}$.
+\begin{remark} When $x$ ranges over $\N$, the three principles can be recast under the BHK interpretation in terms of the Cantor set $2^\N$ of all functions $\N\to\{0,1\}$.
 If $\infty$ denotes the constant function $n\mapsto 1$, and $p$ is understood to range over $2^\N$, then the three principles assert the existence of general methods for solving the following problems: